phlegmatic/data-science-assignments/codebook.md

 	-	replacing Ending "std" by "StandardDeviation"
 	-	replacing Ending "mean" by "Mean"
 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## How ```run_analysis.R``` implements the above steps:

-* Requires "plyr" library
-* Load both test and train data
-* Load the features and activity labels.
-* Extract the mean and standard deviation column names and data.
-* Process the data.
-There are two parts processing test and train data respectively.
-* Merge data set.